MovalysMDK/mdk-cli-config/README.md

 ## What?

-The mdk-cli-config is part of the Movalys MDK Framework.
+The mdk-cli-config is part of the Movalys MDK.

 It contains all configuration files needed by the [MDK CLI].